 The Decision Matrix should be used to ensure you select the most appropriate Procurement Journey Route

-This Route provides guidance for procurements of relatively low value, risk and a non repetitive nature which is un-regulated.
+This Route of the Procurement Journey provides guidance for unregulated procurements of £50k and under, low risk and a non repetitive nature which is un-regulated.
 This Route should still only be used by individuals who are authorised to procure for their Organisation.